 My new dryer came with a box of scented dryer sheets inside.
 I have allergies.
 It has contaminated the whole dryer and my first load has caused me serious problems.
-How do I remove this odor from my machine?

 I would wipe it out with vinegar.
 It should neutralize the odor.

 Building on what Judy posted, I might even try soaking a clean rag towel in vinegar and "drying it" on low.
 Good luck!
 (And you might think about complaining to the seller...you never know, it might get you a gift certificate or coupon or something to compensate for your inconvenience and health threat.)

 Wash or wet something down with vinegar water and dry for at least 15 minutes.